learning-zone/python-basics/README.md

-- Write a Python function that checks whether a passed string is palindrome Or not?
+#### Q. Write a Python function that checks whether a passed string is palindrome Or not?

     Note: A palindrome is a word, phrase, or sequence that reads the same backward as forward, e.g., madam , saas, nun.